How to Choose the Best Mulch for Your Garden

 - Untreated grass is safer to use as mulch.
 Make sure it doesn’t clump too much and prevent water from reaching the soil.
 Best used when combined with leaves or straw.

-- Make sure the grass has not gone to seed before cutting and using as a mulch.
+- Make sure the grass has not gone to seed before cutting and using it as a mulch.
 You can inadvertently be spreading grass seeds in the garden bed.

 2. Cover Crops